<template>

 Vleam

-Similarly to how Typescript helped Javascript handle what considered a large application in 2016, Gleam can help with what’s considered large today.
-Many apps already exists that are not going to be rewritten.
-No reason why they shouldn’t benefit from useful innovations, especially if that benefit can be introduced slowly and incrementally, and if it means less Typescript.
+Similarly to how Typescript helped with the large codebases of 2016, Gleam can help with the large codebases of today.
+Most apps aren’t going to be rewritten.
+No reason why they shouldn’t benefit from a better language, especially when introduced slowly and incrementally, and particularly if it means less Typescript.

 1. A Vite plugin that: